City of Leeds

+Although the city's area includes 32 civil parishes, most of Leeds' population currently live in unparished areas.
+In these areas the Localism Act 2011 makes provision for groups of people from the community, called neighbourhood forums, to formulate Neighbourhood Development Plans and Orders intended to guide and shape development in their own locality.

 History

 Background

 The Borough of Leeds was created in 1207, when Maurice Paynel, lord of the manor, granted a charter covering a small area adjacent to a crossing of the River Aire, between the old settlement centred on Leeds Parish Church to the east and the manor house and mills to the west.
 In 1626 a charter was granted by Charles I, incorporating the entire parish as the Borough of Leeds; it was reformed by the Municipal Corporations Act 1835.
 The parish and borough included the chapelries of Chapel Allerton, Armley, Beeston, Bramley, Farnley, Headingley cum Burley, Holbeck, Hunslet, Leeds, Potternewton and Wortley.
 The borough was located in the West Riding of Yorkshire and gained city status in 1893.
 When a county council was formed for the riding in 1889, Leeds was excluded from its area of responsibility and formed a county borough.
 The borough made a significant number of territorial expansions, expanding from 21593 acres in 1911 to 40612 acres in 1961; adding in stages the former area of the Roundhay, Seacroft, Shadwell and Middleton parishes and gaining other parts of adjacent districts.